OGB-LSC: A Large-Scale Challenge for Machine Learning on Graphs: Datasets, Baselines, and KDD Cup Summary

 Overall, our experiments suggest that the expressive encoder that combines both textual information and structural information gives the most promising performance.
 In the KG completion literature, the design of the encoder has been much less studied compared to the decoder designs.
-Therefore, we believe there is a huge opportunity in scaling up more advanced encoders, especially GNNs~\citep{schlichtkrull2018modeling}, to further improve the performance on this dataset. }
+Therefore, we believe there is a huge opportunity in scaling up more advanced encoders, especially GNNs~\citep{schlichtkrull2018modeling}, to further improve the performance on this dataset. } { Table \ref{tab:results_wiki} shows the results of the top 3 winners of the KDD Cup: BD-PGL Team~\citep{su2021note}, OhMyGod Team~\citep{ohmygod}, and the GraphMIRAcles Team~\citep{cai2021technical}.
+All the winning solutions outperform our strong baselines significantly, achieving near-perfect test MRR score of 0.97.
+For a more direct comparison, with a single model (no model ensembling), the BD-PGL Team reports a validation MRR of 0.92~\citep{su2021note}, improving our best \textsc{ComplEx-Concat} baseline by 0.07 points in validation MRR.
+Similar to our baselines, all the winners utilize the KG embedding approach as the backbone, and adopt the encoder that takes both shallow embedding and textual embeddings into account.
+Specifically, BD-PGL proposed the \textsc{NOTE} model~\citep{su2021note} which makes the \textsc{RotatE} model more expressive, while OhMyGod adopted the ensemble of several existing KG embedding models.
+On the other hand, GraphMIRAcles explored different design choices for the encoder and found that adding residual connection for shallow embeddings significantly improved the model performance.

+In addition to the model advances, all the winners exploited some statistical property of candidate tail entities.
+Most notably, \citet{littleant} found that simply by sorting the candidate tails by the frequency they appear in the training KG, it was possible to achieve validation MRR of 0.75, rivaling our \textsc{TransE-Shallow} baseline.
+This highlights that our negative tail candidates are mostly rare entities that can be easily distinguished from the true tail entity.
+On the other hand, the practical KG completion presents a much harder challenge: the candidate tails are \emph{not} provided, and a model needs to predict the true tail entity \emph{out of all the possible 87M entities.} As the performance on \wiki{} has already saturated, we have updated \wiki{} to \wikitwo{} to reflect the realistic setting in large-scale KG completion.
+See Section~\ref{sec:update} for further details.